-The SAHF instruction can only be executed in 64-bit mode.
-Support for the instruction is implementation-dependent and is indicated by CPUID Fn8000 0001 ECX[LahfSahf] = 1.
+The SAHF instruction is available in 64-bit mode if CPUID Fn8000\0001\ECX[LahfSahf] = 1.
+It is always available in the other operating modes (including compatibility mode)

-For more information on using the CPUID instruction, see the instruction reference page for the CPUID instruction on page 158.
-For a description of all feature flags related to instruction subset support, see Appendix D, "Instruction Subsets and CPUID Feature Flags," on page 531.
+For more information on using the CPUID instruction, see the instruction reference page for the CPUID instruction on page 160.
+For a description of all feature flags related to instruction subset support, see Appendix D, "Instruction Subsets and CPUID Feature Flags," on page 537.